The Dingle Peninsula

 Drink at a hardware store

-Imagine if Home Depot served up stout alongside screws, and that’s the idea behind Foxy John’s.
 This otherwise unassuming spot has been a mainstay in the centre of town for years, and is the kind of place where you can pick up a few random tools for your next reno project while also catching up with the boys over a cold pint at the bar.
-So basically, every guy’s dream.

-Enjoy the scenic Slea Head Drive
+Enjoy the scenery along the iconic Slea Head Drive

 If you’ve come to Ireland with dreams of admiring rolling green hills, sandy beaches and dramatic coastlines, then the Slea Head Drive along the Wild Atlantic Way will tick all your boxes.

-This stunningly-scenic road trip is one of the best things to do in Dingle, as it winds along a narrow road that hugs the cliffside past tiny villages, farmhouses and rocky lookout points affording views of spots like the Skellig Islands.
 Driving the Dingle Peninsula is considered one of Ireland’s most epic road tips, and you’ll navigate hairpin twists and turns while making your way to the western end–in fact, the highway is so precarious that traffic only goes in a clockwise direction.

 Globe Guide tip: Visibility on the roadway is better in the mornings when it’s not as cloudy, which makes for better photos.